emmideric/alx-system_engineering-devops/README.md

-Script that lists environment variables
+Script that lists local variables and environment varaibles, and functions